Korean Wave: Second generation

 Hallyu 2.0 or the New Korean Wave refers to the second generation of the Korean Wave, beginning in 2008.
 This generation is characterized by the spread of Korean popular culture through social media and the transition to K-pop as the primary South Korean cultural export.
 The period marked the rapid expansion of the South Korean music, animation, and online gaming industries and a shift in government policy, from indifference to enthusiastic support, under the Lee Myung-bak and Park Geun-hye administrations.
 The mid-2000s marked the expansion of the Korean Wave outside of East Asia into other parts of Asia, while the mid-2010s marked the Korean Wave's expansion outside of Asia into Europe, the Americas, and Africa.
 During this period, social media and platforms like YouTube, Netflix, Disney, and Webtoon played a key role in the dissemination of South Korean popular culture.

 Since the mid-2010s, the rising success of K-pop groups abroad have become characteristic of the Korean Wave.
 These successes were led by the meteoric rise of the music video for Psy's "Gangnam Style".
 According to a poll conducted by the Ministry of Culture, Sports and Tourism during the COVID-19 pandemic, Crash Landing on You, It's Okay to Not Be Okay, and The World of the Married were the three most popular television programs internationally.
 In the United States, the Korean Wave spread outwards from Korean-American communities, most notably in New York City and Los Angeles.

 Since September 2022, the Victoria and Albert Museum has hosted the exhibition "Hallyu!
 The Korean Wave", showcasing the history of the Korean Wave in fashion, music, dance, and art.
+Following its success in London, the exhibition travelled internationally, opening at the Museum of Fine Arts in Boston, then moving to the Asian Art Museum in San Francisco, the Museum Rietberg in Zurich, and the National Museum of Australia in Canberra.
+Across these venues, the exhibition received strong critical acclaim, praised for its dynamic storytelling, immersive design, and nuanced exploration of Korea's cultural influence on the world.
 Min Jin Lee, the author of the novel Pachinko, credited the Korean Wave for her success.